Blakeway Worldwide Panoramas

-One of the most famous elements in an Istanbul picture is the Topkapi Palace, which was the primary home of the Ottoman Sultans from the 1400s through the 1800s.
-Sultan Ahmed Mosque, also known as the Blue Mosque for the blue tiles in its interior, is another priceless landmark seen in Istanbul skyline panoramas.
-Built during the 1600s, this mosque is another very frequented tourist attraction in Istanbul.
-Perhaps the most well-known construction in Istanbul pictures is the Hagia Sophia, an Eastern Orthodox cathedral from 360 AD until 1453, when it was converted to a Roman Catholic cathedral.
-The building morphed again to a mosque from 1453 to 1931, when it was secularized and reopened as a museum in 1935.
+One of the most famous landmarks is the Topkapi Palace, primary home of the Ottoman Sultans from the 1400s - 1800s.
+Sultan Ahmed Mosque, also known as the Blue Mosque, is another priceless destination.
+The most well-known religious site in the city is the Hagia Sophia, an Eastern Orthodox cathedral from 360 AD - 1453, when it was converted to a Roman Catholic cathedral.
+The building morphed again to a mosque from 1453 - 1931, and then was secularized and reopened as a museum in 1935.

 A city built across two continents, Istanbul skyline pictures are of international interest for its incomparable collection of architecture.
-Istanbul pictures show a city simultaneously seated on both Asia and Europe, with wide historical and cultural influence that is second to none.
+Istanbul is a city simultaneously seated on both Asia and Europe, with wide historical and cultural influence that is second to none.